George B. Cary: Career

 Cary inherited 75 enslaved people and three plantations in Southampton County, which he (or his guardians until he reached legal age) operated using enslaved labor.
 He may also have been an attorney.
 Cary became known as one of the county's leading thoroughbred breeders.
-He owned about 4,350 acres in Southampton County, much uncultivatable swamp or pine barrens, and about 120 enslave people on his death.
+He owned about 4,350 acres in Southampton County, much uncultivatable swamp or pine barrens, and about 120 enslaved people on his death.

 In 1830, Cary was a trustee of a preparatory board school, located near Jerusalem, Virginia.
 In 1836, he served on Southampton's corresponding committee for the Martin Van Buren ticket.

 In 1840, Cary was elected as a candidate for the Virginia's 2nd Congressional district (at the time including Petersburg as well as Greensville, Prince George, Southampton, Surry and Sussex counties) at the Democratic Republican Convention.
 In 1841, Cary was elected to the U.S. House of Representatives with 56.52% of the vote, defeating Robert R. Collier, variously identified as an Independent or Whig.
 He served in the Twenty-seventh Congress from March 4, 1841 to March 3, 1843.
 Cary supported states' rights, opposed a national bank, and endorsed the veto message for the bank national bank given by fellow Virginian (now U.S. President) Tyler.
 Cary also unsuccessfully tried to read into the Congressional Record resolutions adopted at a public meeting in Petersburg which denounced protective tariffs.
 Cary and fellow Virginian John Minor Botts also sponsored a bill to exempt the Petersburg Railway, then under construction, from new tariffs on iron rails, but the bill failed to pass.
 Cary did not seek re-election.

 In July 1844, Governor James McDowell appointed Cary one of three Southampton County commissioners to oversee the selection of electors for the presidential and vice-presidential election.